JerryTom121/DBLP-5/README.md

 # Using/Crawl the Data for Scholar Knowledge Discovery

-The data can comes from DBLP, google scholar, etc.
+The data comes from DBLP, google scholar, etc.

 ## Roadmap
 ### Data Collection